jerome-jones-67B/v0-EMBO/OFFICIAL-REQUIREMENTS-STATUS.md

 - **Status**: 🔄 **Partially Implemented**
 - **User Story**: As an Editorial Assistant, I want to search all manuscripts so that I can find a specific manuscript to work with.
 - **Implementation Status**:
+  - ✅ Comprehensive search across MSID, title, authors, DOI, accession number, notes, and assignee
-  - ✅ Basic search functionality
+  - ✅ Debounced search with 300ms delay for performance
-  - ✅ Search by title/authors
+  - ✅ Client-side and API search support
   - ❌ Search result highlighting
   - ❌ Advanced search operators
 - **Missing**: Search result highlighting, advanced search features